Stark Law: Physician self-referral

 Physician self-referral is the practice of a physician referring a patient to a medical facility in which the physician has a financial interest, be it ownership, investment, or a structured compensation arrangement.
 Critics argue that this practice is an inherent conflict of interest, because the physician benefits from the physician's own referral.
 They suggest that such arrangements may encourage overutilization of services, in turn driving up health care costs.
 In addition, they believe that it would create a captive referral system, which limits competition by other providers.

 Those who defend the practice contend that these problems are not widespread.
 They argue that physicians who own, invest in, or operate medical facilities are responding to a need for medical services which would otherwise not be met, particularly in medically under-served areas.
 In addition, it is often the case that physician owned entities present a lower-cost alternative to the facilities that are located at hospitals.
 This is due mostly to higher overhead costs that hospitals must pass down to their services.

 Enforcement

 Multiple federal entities oversee enforcement of Stark Law.
 These include the Department of Justice, CMS, and the Department of Health and Human Services.
 In recent years, enforcement of Stark Law has become increasingly aggressive, largely as a result of the Patient Protection and Affordable Care Act and its amendments to the False Claims Act.

 2014 saw some of the largest Stark Law violation settlements to date.
 On June 9, 2015, the Office of Inspector General issued a fraud alert targeting physician compensation arrangements with hospitals and health systems.

+Fines and settlements total in the billions of dollars.